-In accordance with Federal law and U.S. Department of Agriculture policy, the Georgia WIC Program and all authorized Retailers are prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the Georgia WIC Program and all authorized Retailers are prohibited from discriminating based on race, color, national origin, sex, disability, age or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.